arquivo/pywb-arquivo/README.md

 This repository contains [Arquivo.pt](https://arquivo.pt)'s branding customizations for our instance of pywb.

+## Development workflow

+This repository uses the simplified two-branch workflow.

+* `master` for production-ready branch
+* `development` for new features

 ## Instances

 We use different pywb instances for a different proposes.